 All construction activities are land-based, with the exception of the proposed Marine Terminal berth on Pier 400 and a temporary mooring at staging area 412 (Figure 2-12 of Chapter 2 in the Draft SEIS/SEIR).
-Installation of 150-136 pilings (110-92 of which are steel piles 48 to 54 inches in diameter) for Option 1 or 258 pilings (74 of which are steel) for Option 2 in the water to support the berth structures would result in a loss of about 0.03 acre (0.01 ha) 0.04 acre (0.02 ha) of soft and rocky riprap bottom in the footprint of the piles, but it would also add 1.7 acres (0.7 ha) 1.9 acres (0.8 ha) of piling (hard substrate) surface area in the water column.
-In addition, rRock placed around the base of the larger outer 42 piles would replace approximately 0.09 acre (0.03 ha) 0.1 acre (0.04 ha) of soft bottom with hard substrate habitat.
-This represents substantially less than 0.01 percent of the Outer Harbor soft bottom habitat.
+Installation of 150 pilings (110 of which are steel piles 48 to 54 inches in diameter) for Option 1 or 258 pilings (74 of which are steel) for Option 2 in the water to support the berth structures would result in a loss of about 0.04 acre (0.02 ha) of soft and rocky riprap bottom in the footprint of the piles, but it would also add 1.9 acres (0.8 ha) of piling (hard substrate) surface in the water Rock placed around the base of the larger piles would replace approximately 0.1 acre (0.04 ha) of soft bottom with hard substrate habitat.
 Installation of the pilings would cause a temporary disturbance to benthic organisms through vibration and turbidity.
 Only a few pilings (probably two) would be needed for the temporary mooring at the staging area, and these would be removed after the rock is delivered.
 These disturbances would cause a negligible change in benthic habitat and no long-term loss of organisms as the new rock and piles would be colonized by typical invertebrates of the region.
 The effects would be the same for the Reduced Project Alternative.

 Operation of Berth 408 would have minor effects on benthos related to propeller wash from vessels during berthing.
 Oil spills could affect intertidal invertebrates through direct contact with the oil or toxic effects of components in the oil.
 For a spill during vessel transit to Berth 408, the amount and location of intertidal habitat affected would depend on the amount and location of the spill, weather conditions, tidal cycle, and speed of containment and cleanup.
-Because the spill would likely be in the Outer Harbor where it could be contained before reaching large areas of shoreline, the amount of habitat affected would likely be small relative to the total present in the Harbor, and the quality of the habitat affected would depend on the particular location where the spill contacted the shore.
+Because the spill would be in the Outer Harbor where it could be contained before reaching large areas of shoreline, the amount of habitat affected would likely be small relative to the total present in the Harbor.
 Although the probability of an oil spill from proposed Project or Reduced Project Alternative pipelines into Harbor waters is very low (once in a million years), oil spilled into waters of the Inner Harbor would affect intertidal invertebrates over a larger area than a spill in the Outer Harbor because the narrow channels and slips have a larger amount of shoreline relative to the amount of surface water.
 Therefore, an oil spill would reach more shoreline before being contained and cleaned up.
 In a worst case, a substantial amount of intertidal habitat could be affected by a spill.
 Such events would occur infrequently with recolonization by organisms after the spill.
 Based on experimental removal of intertidal invertebrates, recovery would be expected within a few years (MEC 1988).
 Intertidal organisms attached to riprap, pilings, and bulkheads also could be affected by spill cleanup operations.
 However, prior to initiating spill cleanup operations, the on-scene spill coordinator would evaluate the potential cleanup options (e.g., dispersants or physical removal) to determine the most effective approach with the least impact on sensitive resources.